staeke/meteor-imports-webpack-plugin/README.md

 ## How to add (or remove) a Meteor package

-First, go to your Meteor folder and (or remove) the package.
+First, go to your Meteor folder and add (or remove) the package.

 ```bash
 cd server